Effective Fall 2018

 NUR 206 Concept Synthesis Capstone – 3 Semester Credits

 The theoretical component of this course will reinforce and complement prior knowledge developed throughout the nursing curriculum.
 Students will utilize the nursing process and critical thinking skills to review previously acquired nursing concepts.
 Students will participate in an NCLEX review that will assist them in preparing them for the NCLEX-RN licensure exam.
 The course focuses on a review of content using a variety of methods with an emphasis on the case study approach.
 Emphasis is placed on test-taking skills, computer-assisted simulations and practice tests, development of a prescriptive plan for remediation, and review of selective content specific to professional nursing practice.
 The HESI Exit Exam will be administered to allow students to assess their areas of strength and weakness as they prepare for the NCLEX-RN exam.
 Results will permit students to develop a remediation plan specific to their needs.
-Prerequisite: All NUR courses except NUR 107.
-Co-requisite: NUR 207
+Prerequisite: All NUR courses, Co-requisite: NUR 203, NUR 207.

 NUR 207 Senior Clinical Practicum – 6 Semester Credits